appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Display-and-filter-chart-data.md

 This section shows you how to use the Datepicker widget to filter and view Chart data based on specific date ranges.

- 1. Drop two Datepicker widgets to choose a range of dates.
+ 1. Drop two Datepicker widgets to select a date range.

  2. Configure the query to fetch data using the [reference properties](/reference/widgets/datepicker#reference-properties) of the Datepicker widget, to retrieve data for selected date.